 - Optional: you might use a frame story to start your paper.
 A frame can be another, similar memory that helps you reflect on the meaning of the incident (this is what Dillard uses in the opening), or it can be a present-day memory that shows the meaning of the past event (which Dillard uses at the end)

 Introduction: Dillard uses a frame story to explain the other characters, setting and scene.
-She explains that at 7, she was used to playing sports with boys and that taught her how to fling herself at something.
-She then finishes the introduction by telling the reader "I got in trouble throwing snowballs, and have seldom been happier since".
+She explains that, at seven, she was used to playing sports with boys and that this taught her how to fling herself at something.
+She then finishes the introduction by telling the reade, "I got in trouble throwing snowballs, and have seldom been happier since."

-Body: In the body of the paper, Dillard tells the story chronologically, in the order that it happened:
+Body: In the body of the paper, Dillard tells the story chronologically:

 - Waiting on the street with the boys in the snow.